 Foods that do not cause acid reflux

-- Oatmeal – The ideal breakfast for anyone, specifically anyone with acid reflux, but great anytime of the day!
-Those that adopt a high-fiber diet (oatmeal is incredibly high in fiber) are 20% less likely to have acid reflux.
+- Oatmeal – The ideal breakfast for anyone, specifically anyone with acid reflux!
+People that adopt a high-fiber diet (oatmeal is incredibly high in fiber) are 20% less likely to have acid reflux.
 Our Chai-Spiced Maple-Apple-Pecan Oatmeal is the perfect way to start your day.

 - Salad – Despite the roughage, salad is an ideal meal for those with acid reflux.
 Just watch the addition of tomatoes and too much dressing.
 Measure your dressing and keep it to a tablespoon or less!
-Our Tofu Thai Chopped Salad is the perfect blend of spice and sweet for a summer day, and it can really help minimize your reflux.
+Our Tofu Thai Chopped Salad is the perfect blend of spice and sweet for a summer day.

 - Fennel – This bulbous root vegetable boasts an pH of 6.9 and has a mild licorice flavor.
 Great cooked or even raw on salad, this vegetable can help with acid reflux.